Guide to living in Limehouse

 About Limehouse

-Limehouse is in the borough of Tower Hamlets, northwest of Canary Wharf.
+Limehouse is in the borough of Tower Hamlets, northwest of Canary Wharf and near central London.
 Limehouse links directly with Wapping, close to the City.
-One of the area’s most distinctive features is the Limehouse basin, which is essentially a small lake fed by the Thames and is home to the small Limehouse Marina.
+One of the area’s most distinctive features is the Limehouse Basin, a small lake fed by the Thames and home to the picturesque Limehouse Marina.

-Limehouse’s rich maritime history comes from being a significant port in the last century, and it was also the centre for ship building and rope making in London.
+Limehouse’s rich maritime history comes from its role as a significant port in the last century, and it was also the centre for shipbuilding and ropemaking in London.
 Narrow Street in Limehouse is still lined with Georgian townhouses and features The Grapes, a pub founded in 1583 and frequented by Charles Dickens.
-Parts of Limehouse retain this old world charm and perhaps surprisingly, affordable property can be found in parts of Limehouse.
+Parts of Limehouse retain this old-world charm, and affordable property can be found in pockets of Limehouse.

 Properties in Limehouse

-Limehouse offers a variety of residential accommodation from period townhouses to modern developments, usually under eight storeys high.
-The unique feature of Limehouse is the ability of buyers and tenants to acquire both modern and traditional accommodation, with views of the Thames, Limehouse Marina and green spaces all possible within the same area.
+Limehouse offers a variety of residential accommodations, from period townhouses to modern developments, usually under eight storeys high.
+The unique feature of Limehouse is the ability of buyers and tenants to acquire both modern and traditional accommodation, with views of the Thames, Limehouse Marina, and green spaces, all within the same area.

 Contact